Self-Consistent Modelling of Neutrino Production in Turbulent Black Hole Coronae: Proton, photon, and neutrino spectra for different acceleration schemes

 These schemes are evaluated for the same set of physical parameters in order to isolate the role of the microphysics.
 We find that their impact on the resulting proton and neutrino spectra remains limited, provided that the injected non-thermal proton energy fraction is sufficiently large.
 In this regime, the system enters a feedback-dominated state in which the proton population self-regulates through its interaction with the turbulent cascade.

-As a result, the various acceleration prescriptions lead to qualitatively similar spectra: the proton spectral energy density saturates at a level comparable to the thermal plasma pressure, and exhibits a high-energy cutoff at a few tens of TeV due to efficient photohadronic losses.
+As a result, the various acceleration prescriptions lead to qualitatively similar spectra: the proton spectral energy density saturates at a level comparable to the thermal plasma pressure, and exhibits a high-energy cut-off at a few tens of TeV due to efficient photo-hadronic losses.
 The associated neutrino spectra inherit these features.